 - Chia seeds have an impressive amount of calcium as well!

 You’ll notice white and black chia seeds are available.
-White seeds have ess antioxidants than black seeds but still contain a more than most foods.
+White seeds have fewer antioxidants than black seeds but still contain more than most foods.
 Some people prefer white seeds because they aren’t as noticeable in baked goods and smoothies.
+Given that some variety of Chia Seeds are black, it is easy to spot them in yogurt, or on a salad, but in a smoothie or baked good they tend to blend in with other seeds or the color of the baked good making them less obvious and adding great nutritional value to your snacks.

 So it turns out these trendy seeds are truly a health food!
 They are versatile, user-friendly, exceptional and a unique low-calorie source of omega-3 fatty acids, dietary fiber, antioxidants, complete protein, iron, calcium, and magnesium.